-- 5.1 Hepworth Acoustics Ltd was commissioned by Press & Starkey to carry out a noise impact assessment in connection with a planning application for proposed new externally mounted plant equipment at the Campus West in Welwyn Garden City. - 5.2 Noise surveys were carried out outside the nearest dwellings to determine the existing representative background sound levels in the area. - 5.3 Appropriate plant noise design targets have been adopted based on the noise survey results to ensure that the plant noise level is controlled to within an acceptably low level. - 5.4 The plant noise level at the nearest dwellings has been calculated based on the proposals. - 5.5 Our calculations indicate that without suitable mitigation the proposals could potentially result in an 'adverse impact' upon the nearest residents. - 5.6 We have therefore provided recommendations to install an acoustic barrier around the ASHP to ensure that the noise is controlling to within a 'low impact' and not amounting to an adverse noise impact.
-Our recommendations include the minimum height for an absorptive acoustic barrier around the ASHPs. - 5.7 Nevertheless, in order to ensure that the noise impact assessment is representative, it is crucial that the proposed ASHPs are programmed so that they do not operate during night-time hours (i.e. 23:00-07:00).
+- 5.1 Hepworth Acoustics Ltd was commissioned by Press & Starkey to carry out a noise impact assessment in connection with a planning application for proposed new externally mounted plant equipment at the Campus West in Welwyn Garden City. - 5.2 Noise surveys were carried out outside the nearest dwellings to determine the existing representative background sound levels in the area. - 5.3 Appropriate plant noise design targets have been adopted based on the noise survey results to ensure that the plant noise level is controlled to within an acceptably low level. - 5.4 The plant noise level at the nearest dwellings has been calculated based on the proposals. - 5.5 Significant noise mitigation measures have been incorporated into the proposals along with a substantial acoustic barrier to control the noise within the daytime and evening design targets.
+Furthermore, the ASHP will not operate at night (i.e. 23:00-07:00).